 You don't need to file these records with your tax return.
 Keep them available for inspection at the IRS's request.

-Since rental services performed by managers, agents, employees, and independent contractors count toward the 250 hour requirement, you should ask such workers to keep track of the time they work on your rentals.
+Because rental services performed by managers, agents, employees, and independent contractors count toward the 250-hour requirement, you should ask such workers to keep track of the time they work on your rentals.

 The rental pass-through deduction safe harbor is purely optional.
-You don’t have to use it if you don’t want to.
-Moreover, failure to satisfy its requirements does not mean your rental activity is not a business.
-For example, you don’t have to assume your rentals are not a business if you spend only 200 hours performing rental services during the year.
+You don't have to use it if you don't want to.
+Moreover, failure to satisfy its requirements doesn't mean your rental activity isn't a business.
+For example, you don't have to assume your rentals are not a business if you spend only 200 hours performing rental services during the year.

 The safe harbor was created as a matter of convenience and to help tax professionals process the complex pass-through deduction.
-It does not establish absolute rules for how much work you must do for your rental activity to constitute a business for purposes of the deduction.
+It doesn't establish absolute rules for how much work you must do for your rental activity to constitute a business for purposes of the deduction.